jsvirzi/insight/README.md

 The second real-time component is an on-demand query which will take process the information when the user clicks the ''submit'' button in the User Interface.

+# Batch

-The details of the data pipeline are as follows:
+The details of the data pipeline for the batch process are as follows:

 - Kafka is used to collect data coming from RESTful API calls
-- A custom web crawler takes information from Kafka and tracks down (scrapes) information from additional web sites (ADS, INSPIRE, etc.)
+- A custom web crawler harvests information from Kafka and scrapes additional information from different web-based databases (ADS, INSPIRE, etc.)
-- The relevant information is filtered and subsequently stored into HDFS
+- Relevant information is filtered and subsequently stored into HDFS
-- PIG is used to join databases stored in HDFS
+- PIG is used to merge information from the different databases stored in HDFS
+- MR Job Python scripts are used to process the different query variables using Map/Reduce algorithms
+- Hive is used to import the MapReduce jobs into HBase
+- Flask serves to query HBase and send the results as HTML/JavaScript pages to the browser

+# Real-Time

+The real-time data pipeline shares the same data collection technology as the batch process, except that it has been implemented with STORM.
--
+- Kafka feeds the ''spouts''
+- The STORM ''bolts'' perform the scraping
+- The ''bolts'' use Happybase to deliver the results into HBase
+- Flask serves to query HBase and send the results as HTML/JavaScript pages to the browser

-# Batch
+# On-Demand

+The real-time data pipeline can be used to service on-demand queries via the user interface